16mlwood-afk/c2s2-agent/README.md

 **Built with ❤️ using React, Tailwind CSS, and Claude AI**

 ⭐ **Star this repo** if you find it helpful!
-# Force rebuild for Cloudflare Pages
+# Trigger rebuild for Cloudflare Pages deployment